ABAYA12/SQL-Data-Analysis/Chapter-1-Introduction-to-SQL.md

 ---

-*Day 1 Complete!
+*Chap 1 Complete!
 You're now officially on your SQL journey.
 See you tomorrow!*

 **Ishmael Abayateye**